 This varies greatly depending on what time it is when you arrive at your destination.
 In general, it’s best to get yourself on the local schedule as quickly as possible.
 That might mean forcing yourself to stay awake even if you’re exhausted.

 If it’s still daylight, drop off your luggage at the hotel and go back outside.
-Walk around, see some sights, take some pictures, just keep moving.
+Walk around, see some sights, take some pictures, just keep moving and get some sun.
 Don’t even sit down for too long for lunch.
 This isn’t the time to climb a mountain, but keep the blood flowing.
 You can trick yourself into thinking you’re not tired as long as you don’t sit still for too long and don’t focus on the fact that you haven’t slept in 32 hours.

-If you really can’t stay awake, a 30 minute nap should give you an extra boost, but don’t go longer than that.
-If you sleep longer, you’ll also sleep deeper, and that won’t help your body’s clock adjust to the new time zone.
+If you really can’t stay awake, a 30 minute nap should give you an extra boost.
+But don’t sleep longer than that.
+If you sleep longer, you’ll sleep deeper, which makes it harder for your body’s clock adjust.
 After your power nap, get moving as mentioned in the paragraph above.

 I let myself go to bed around 8pm or 9pm depending on how tired I am and how long I can force myself to stay awake.
 Even though that’s earlier than I normally go to bed, it’s close enough.
 At that point your body could use a little extra sleep anyway.
 But I still set an alarm clock for a normal wake up time in the morning so I don’t over sleep.